 - The writer would be responsible for contacting (authority) website owners?

-- Writer would tweak the article to meet authority website standards and formats?
+- The writer would tweak the article to meet authority website standards and formats?

-- What if the (authority) website owners doesn’t respond on time?
+- What if the (authority) website owners don’t respond on time?

 No: I am not Against Revisions